Skip to main content

 Key patterns:

-• Self-contained chain prompts — each chain step must carry all context since it runs in a fresh fork
+• Self-contained reminder prompt — the reminder must carry all context since it runs in a fresh fork

-• Dynamic timing — chain delays are computed from data, not hardcoded
+• Dynamic timing — the delay is computed from sleep data, not hardcoded

-• Data-driven scheduling — bedtime adjusts weekly based on sleep efficiency metrics
+• Data-driven scheduling — prescribed bedtime adjusts weekly based on sleep efficiency metrics

 Chore time — low-friction ADHD nudge